pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2011.md

 #### 2011-01-14 14:28:41 - DesiLinguist
-So, just to clarify, 'markUpAction' is the same as 'myParseAction' that I showed in the first post.
+So, just to clarify, `'markUpAction'` is the same as `'myParseAction'` that I showed in the first post.
 #### 2011-01-14 21:19:02 - ptmcg
 I still don't see where the ints are coming from.
-You can get some insight into what is happening by putting pyparsing's @traceParseAction decorator on the line before markUpAction.
+You can get some insight into what is happening by putting pyparsing's `@traceParseAction` decorator on the line before `markUpAction`.
 It will echo the arguments passed to the parse action, and the rsults returned from it.
 #### 2011-01-18 07:09:53 - DesiLinguist
 Thanks for the reply and for the helpful decorator tip.

 So, I tried this on a dummy sentence that had the part I wanted to tag and the rest was junk and here's what I get:

-    \>\>entering markUpAction(line: 'the author asserts that sdsdflkskldf slkfj sdfjsdk flsjfk sdkfj sdfs]', 0, [0, 'the', 'author', 'asserts', 'that', 23])
+    >>entering markUpAction(line: 'the author asserts that sdsdflkskldf slkfj sdfjsdk flsjfk sdkfj sdfs]', 0, [0, 'the', 'author', 'asserts', 'that', 23])
-    \<\<leaving markUpAction (ret: \<shell\>the author asserts that\</shell\>)
+    <<leaving markUpAction (ret: <shell>the author asserts that</shell>)

 #### 2011-01-18 07:12:19 - DesiLinguist
 Sorry for the incomplete post.
 So, you can see that I am getting integers in the token list.
 Any ideas why?
 #### 2011-01-18 08:24:18 - ptmcg
 Ach!
-Yes! originalTextFor uses a parse action of its own to actually splice out the desired text, and you are overriding it by calling setParseAction with your own!
-Instead of setParseAction, use addParseAction, so that you don't replace the parse action that implements originalTextFor's logic.
+Yes! `originalTextFor` uses a parse action of its own to actually splice out the desired text, and you are overriding it by calling `setParseAction` with your own!
+Instead of `setParseAction`, use `addParseAction`, so that you don't replace the parse action that implements `originalTextFor`'s logic.
 #### 2011-01-18 09:36:23 - DesiLinguist
 Yay!
 That works.
 I did try to read the documentation (and I even looked in the O'reilly thing I bought) but I couldn't find anything.
 Perhaps I didn't look hard enough since I noticed that you are pretty quite to respond.